 \end{remark}

-To conclude this section, we discuss two possible sources of the gap between the cluster dimensions of $\mathcal{L}_{1/2}^{\mathbb{R}^3}$ and $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^3}$, as well as some potential research directions to resolve it.
+To conclude this section, we discuss two possible sources of the gap between the cluster dimensions of $\mathcal{L}_{1/2}^{\mathbb{R}^3}$ and $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^3}$, as well as some potential research directions.
 The first possibility has been pointed out in \cite{werner2021clusters}.
 Specifically, recall that when $d\ge 4$, all loops in $\mathcal{L}_{1/2}^{\mathbb{R}^d}$ are disjoint from each other, and hence every loop cluster of $\mathcal{L}_{1/2}^{\mathbb{R}^d}$ has dimension $2$.
-Meanwhile, the scaling limit of loop clusters of $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^d}$ for $d\in \{4,5\}$ are expected to be $(\frac{d}{2}+1)$-dimensional.
-To fill the gap between the cluster dimensions, it was conjectured in \cite{werner2021clusters} that when $d\in \{4,5\}$, this scaling limit can be recovered by imposing certain gluing mechanism between loops in $\mathcal{L}_{1/2}^{\mathbb{R}^d}$; moreover, this mechanism was conjectured to be deterministic (i.e., measurable with respect to $\mathcal{L}_{1/2}^{\mathbb{R}^d}$) when $d=4$, and to be stochastic (i.e., requiring extra randomness beyond $\mathcal{L}_{1/2}^{\mathbb{R}^d}$) when $d=5$.
-By Theorem \ref{theorem_main}, this gluing mechanism may also be required in three dimensions (though it was initially conjectured otherwise; see Conjecture \ref{conj_3d}).
-In summary, the gap between cluster dimensions might be characterized by a gluing mechanism, which essentially simulates the contribution of small loops to the construction of macroscopic loop clusters.
+Meanwhile, the scaling limit of loop clusters of $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^d}$ for $d\in \{4,5\}$ is expected to be $(\frac{d}{2}+1)$-dimensional.
+To bridge this dimensional gap, it was conjectured in \cite{werner2021clusters} that when $d\in \{4,5\}$, this scaling limit can be recovered by imposing a gluing mechanism between loops in $\mathcal{L}_{1/2}^{\mathbb{R}^d}$; moreover, this mechanism was conjectured to be deterministic (i.e., measurable with respect to $\mathcal{L}_{1/2}^{\mathbb{R}^d}$) when $d=4$, and to be stochastic (i.e., requiring extra randomness beyond $\mathcal{L}_{1/2}^{\mathbb{R}^d}$) when $d=5$.
+By Theorems \ref{theorem_main} and \ref{theorem_main_part2}, this gluing mechanism may also be required in the three-dimensional case (though it was initially conjectured otherwise; see Conjecture \ref{conj_3d}).
+In summary, the gap between cluster dimensions might be characterized by a gluing mechanism, which essentially captures the contribution of microscopic loops to the construction of macroscopic loop clusters.

-Another possibility is that the aforementioned gap cannot be filled by gluing loops, but requires increasing the intensity of the loop soup.
+Another possibility is that the aforementioned gap cannot be filled by gluing loops, but instead requires increasing the intensity of the loop soup.
 This naturally leads to the following question: